jonoco/Finite-State-Machine/README.md

 ## Lifecycle
 - Evaluate ->
+- Check if state has not evaluated or is set to loop ->
     - State machine runs actions on current state ->
 - State machine processes event queue ->
 - Signal the evaluation is complete